-7.2.
+8.2.
 Individual Support

-As per Annex III of the Grant Agreement, Individual Support is payable for any travel in excess of 9km and is calculated by multiplying the number of days/months per participant by the unit cost applicable per day/month for the type of participant and for the receiving country concerned.
+As per Annex III of the grant agreement Individual Support is payable for any travel in excess of 9km and is calculated by multiplying the number of days/months per participant by the unit cost applicable per day/month for the type of participant and for the receiving country concerned.
 Individual support will cover the the costs of accommodation, insurance, food, and local travel to and from the placement within the host country.

-Individual Support is paid as a lump sum and must be spent on the participant(s).
+This component of expenditure is paid as a lump sum and all Individual Support must be spent on the participant(s).
 Please note that participants are only eligible for unit costs per day for the days that they engage in mobility activity.

-Details of each participant should be inputted onto Mobility Tool+.
+Details of each participant will have to be input onto Mobility Tool+.

-7.3.
+8.3.
 Travel